OPSCOMPASS

 UX DESIGN

-Since February 2022, I have been responsible for all elements the UX process at OpsCompass, a B2B SaaS company.
-In this role, I conduct user interviews, gather quantitative data, design wireframes and high-fidelity mockups, deliver designs to the developers, and collaborate with them to ship the product.
+Since February 2022, I have been responsible for the entire UX process at Opscompass, a B2B company focusing on software asset management.
+In this role, I conduct user research, gather quantitative data, design wireframes and high-fidelity mockups, deliver designs to the developers, and collaborate with them to ship the product.

 Collaborative Approach